Key Takeaways

-Transfection is a contemporary and effective technique to introduce foreign nucleic acids into eukaryotic cells.
-The nucleic acid introduction can facilitate applications in studying cellular processes, molecular mechanisms of diseases and the evaluation of gene therapy effects.
+Transfection is a contemporary and effective technique to introduce foreign nucleic acids into eukaryotic cells to modify gene expression or cellular behavior.
+The introduction of nucleic acids can facilitate applications in studying cellular processes, molecular mechanisms of disease and evaluating gene therapy effects.
+Unlike viral delivery systems, transfection typically refers to non-viral gene delivery approaches, offering greater experimental flexibility and control.

 How are transformation and transduction different from transfection?

-Transformation refers to the process of a bacterial cell taking up DNA from its environment.
+Transformation is the process by which a bacterial cell takes up DNA from its environment.
 Transduction involves the introduction of DNA mediated by viral vectors.

-The selection of the most suitable transfection approach or strategy depends on various factors, such as the type and source of cells, the form of nucleic acids to be transfected, and considerations like experimental budget and the availability of required facilities.
+The selection of the most suitable transfection approach depends on various factors, such as the type and source of cells, the form of nucleic acids to be transfected, and the experimental budget and availability of required facilities.

 There are two types of transfection methods: